brmson/dataset-factoid-webquestions/d-freebase-mids/README.md

 The mids of each concept (from d-dump concepts plus d-freebase freebaseKey annotations) are generated using ``scripts/freebase_mids.py``:

-	for s in devtest test train val; do echo $s
+	for s in devtest test trainmodel val; do echo $s
 		scripts/freebase_mids.py $s
 	done